wazo-platform/wazo-doc/source/administration/advanced_configuration/ldap/ldap.rst

 Notes on SSL/TLS usage
 ----------------------

-If you are using SSL with an LDAP server that is using a CA certificate from an unknown certificate authority, you'll have to add the CA certificate to the :file:`/etc/ssl/certs/ca-certificates.crt` file, modify the :file:`/etc/ldap/ldap.conf` to add the line ``TLS_CACERT /etc/ssl/certs/ca-certificates.crt`` and restart spawn-fcgi with ``/etc/init.d/spawn-fcgi restart``.
+If you are using SSL with an LDAP server that is using a CA certificate from an unknown certificate authority, you'll have to put the certificate file as a single file ending with ``.crt`` into :file:`/usr/local/share/ca-certificates` and run ``update-ca-certificates``.

+You also need to make sure that the :file:`/etc/ldap/ldap.conf` file contains a line ``TLS_CACERT /etc/ssl/certs/ca-certificates.crt``.

+After that, restart spawn-fcgi with ``/etc/init.d/spawn-fcgi restart``.

 Also, make sure to use the :abbr:`FQDN (Fully Qualified Domain Name)` of the server in the host field when using SSL.
 The host field must match exactly what's in the CN attribute of the server certificate.

 .. _add-ldap-filter: